 What makes good intranet content?

 There are many different types of engaging intranet content, but they often share similar characteristics.
 First and foremost, any content you create should have a purpose.
 The biggest mistake to avoid in your intranet content strategy is creating content simply for the sake of it.
 Overloading employees with information that isn’t helpful or relevant contributes to a negative employee experience.
+To meet your organization’s intranet requirements, content should be purposeful and promote engagement.
+Overloading employees with irrelevant information can lead to disengagement.
 Over time, you’ll find that engagement drops as users tune content out.

 To that end, good intranet content also promotes engagement.
 Your intranet isn’t simply a one-way channel through which you can distribute information to employees.
 It’s also a multi-directional communication tool that allows you to collect feedback from employees and acts as a platform for individuals to interact with each other.